HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 !!! important
     The DXClient version is mostly forward and backward compatible with the DX CF versions.
 However, in some cases, it might not work as expected if the CF versions are different.
 Make sure that the CF versions of both DXClient and DX Core are the same in your installation.
-    You may use "`dxclient version-compat`" to check version compatibility between DX Core and DXClient.
+    You can use "`dxclient version-compat`" to check version compatibility between DX Core and DXClient.

 !!!note
     Refer to the list of features that were released in the following HCL DX 9.5 Container releases: